 Borrow: Can you swap with siblings or friends to ensure everyone gets what they need?
 Check out your local ‘buy nothing’ Facebook group.

-Thrift: We are spoiled in Portland with a large selections of consignment stores.
+Thrift: We are spoiled in Portland with a large selection of consignment stores.
 What clothes or books can you buy used?

 Make: Get crafty with a good DIY, or repurpose an item.
 Visit Scrap PDX for inspiration!